 Develop your emotional intelligence!
 It is emotional intelligence that determines how happy or unhappy you will be in relationships with others.
 After all, the strongest friendships and the strongest love are not built on the level of our IQ, but on other things.

 On what kind of things?
-What do you need to do to build happy and strong relationships?
+Aside form love and compatibility, what do you need to do to build happy and strong relationships?